-My questions are, do you have any tips as to how to measure out-bound calls?
+“Do you have any tips as to how to measure outbound calls?
 Suggestions on how to successfully keep the caller’s interest?
 Any help would be appreciated!”

 I have monitored outbound calling and yes there is a huge challenge that lies in it for the executive, as its a different ball game compared to inbound.
 A few tips I wish to share to maintain customers interest: